 Who can lead you through a prototyping process?
 To achieve best results of a prototyping process, we recommend the collaboration with a multidisciplinary team consisting of: UX Designer, UX Researcher, Graphic Designer, Developer and a Project Manager:

 - UX Designer would help you define requirements, advise the steps of the design process and design a prototype (low, mid or high fidelity depending on your goals).

 - UX Researcher would test a prototype, present the results of the research and give you recommendations for the design.

 - Graphic Designer would be responsible for creating all visual aspects of a prototype (colors, fonts, images, animations).

 - Developer would verify which ideas would be possible to implement and how long it will take to build your product after finishing a prototyping process.

-Polidea as a design and development studio can be fully engaged in designing your product from the early stage of prototyping to the launch and maintaining a product.
-The advantage of this approach is that the entire Polidea team involved in building your product understands it well and takes care of its quality.
+Polidea as a development studio, together with Utilo—its UX & UI design studio—can be fully engaged in designing your product from the early stage of prototyping to the launch and maintaining a product.
+The advantage of this approach is that the entire Polidea + Utilo team involved in building your product understands it well and takes care of its quality.